"Thinking Quantum": Lectures on Quantum Theory: Mathematical Background

+Note how the probabilities sum to $1$ in each case.
+Of course, we could also say that maybe the coin toss results in heads only 49.9\% of the time, and tails another 49.9\% of the time, and the remaining 0.2\% is the probability for the coin to balance perfectly on its edge...
+But usually we ignore subtleties like this and assume we have \textbf{idealized }coins.
+Similarly, we could also have a \emph{loaded coin} which lands on heads more or less frequently than it lands on tails, but usually we assume that the coins are fair unless stated otherwise.
+The same discussion applies for dice, with any number of sides: they are, by default, assumed to be idealized and fair.

-These probability distributions are \emph{uniform}, since they assign the same probability to each value of $X$.
+These probability distributions are \emph{uniform} , since they assign the same probability to each value of $X$.
 However, probability distributions need not be uniform.
+A simple example is a loaded coin, which perhaps has

-For example, if we toss two coins $X_{1}$ and $X_{2}$ and add the results, $X=X_{1}+X_{2}$, we can get any of the following 4 outcomes:
+As a more interesting example, if we toss \textbf{two }fair coins $X_{1}$ and $X_{2}$ and define a random variable to be the sum of the results, $X\equiv X_{1}+X_{2}$, then we can get any of the following 4 outcomes:

 The probability for each outcome is

 but the outcome 1 appears twice; thus